JetBrains/jetbrains_guide/sites/space-guide/contents/tips/automation-intellij-idea-refactor/index.md

 leadin: |
     **Space Automation scripts are Kotlin!**

     That `.space.kts` file in your repository describes automation jobs... and it's Kotlin!
-Install the [Space plugin](https://plugins.jetbrains.com/plugin/13362-space) into your JetBrains IDE, and enjoy the power of code compltion, syntax highlighting, and more!.
+Install the [Space plugin](https://plugins.jetbrains.com/plugin/13362-space) into your JetBrains IDE, and enjoy the power of code completion, syntax highlighting, and more!

     As an example, you can move common logic into functions.
 Need to send a chat message after build completes?
 Write a function for it, or use the [*Extract method*](https://www.jetbrains.com/help/idea/extract-method.html) refactoring to move existing script code into a separate function.